CodeKrakken/debugging-tech-test/README.md

 ## Process

 First of all I walked through the program in the browser, putting myself in the user's shoes.
-What problem had they been having?
 I methodically checked all links and noted URLs, constructing a sitemap as I went.
-Although I am aware there are only 3 bugs to find, I have listed their effects as separate issues in the first instance.
+Although I am aware there are only 3 bugs to find, I have listed their effects as separate issues for now.

 ## Issue 1